Scully & MLB’s Miggins played ball together in high school

 Miggins’ professional baseball career lasted ten seasons, two at the big league level.
 After his Fordham Prep classmate called his first Major League home run, Miggins hit just one more.
 He left the game at age 28 with exactly 100 big league plate appearances.

-His high school baseball teammate Scully called a record 28 World Series, 20 no-hitters, and three perfect games.
+Miggins’ high school baseball teammate Scully stayed in the game for more than six decades.
+He called a record 28 World Series, 21 no-hitters, and three perfect games.
 In 2014 he joined Jackie Robinson‘s widow Rachel as the only two non-players to receive the Baseball Commissioner’s Historic Achievement Award.
 President Barack Obama awarded him the Presidential Medal of Freedom at the White House in 2016.

-At a high school auditorium in 1943, teenagers Larry Miggins and Vin Scully foresaw the future.
-Nine years later at Ebbets Field the Fordham Prep teammates shared what the greatest announcer of all time calls his most memorable baseball moment.
+A remarkable 67-year broadcasting career started as a dream in a high school auditorium when teenagers Larry Miggins and Vin Scully foresaw their ideal future.
+Nine years later at Ebbets Field the Fordham Prep teammates shared what the greatest sports announcer of all time calls his most memorable baseball moment.